 Another symbol of Yamal is the mammoth.
 The remains of these ancient animals are regularly found here.
 In Salekhard museum, you will see the famous baby mammoth Lyuba, who is 40.000 years old.
 So a trip to Yamal is an opportunity to touch the real history almost in its original form.
 This is a journey not only in space but also in time.

-The Putorana Plateau is a reserved place, which is not easy to get to.
-Part of the way you have to fly by helicopter, since there is simply no other means to get there.
+The Putorana Plateau is a reserved place where you can get to by helicopter or by boat.
 Once you are there, it seems as if you are on another planet.
 Canyons with steep banks, narrow long lakes, powerful waterfalls — all this beauty can be seen at once and in one place.
 This is also where the highest waterfall in Eurasia is located — 482 meter high Talnikovy waterfall.

 Since this area of Russia is mostly unexplored, a lot of these lakes and waterfalls are not even mapped and don’t have names.

 This is a real lost world where travelers can enjoy finding themselves in absolutely untouched nature.
 The greatness and vastness of the wild lands without any trace of civilization are awe inspiring.

 Few people know about the Shantar Islands, and yet fewer those who have managed to visit them.
 Most likely, among your acquaintances, and even acquaintances of acquaintances, there is no one who has been there.

 The way to the Shantar Islands is an adventure itself, since to get there you have to go by ship or by helicopter.
 The islands, located in the Sea of Okhotsk, are one of the most hard-to-reach places.
 Thanks to this, the nature there remains pristine.